jeffleon/Talenta365/README.md

   - CREATE DATABASE [IF NOT EXISTS] talenta;

-then in the root of the Library folder add a .env file inside of this file add to variables with your respectively data
+then in the root of the Library folder add a .env file inside of this file add two variables with your respectively data
   - PASSWORD = "xxxxx"
   - USER = "xxxxx"